halmekhlafi/Complaint-Resolution-Prediction-/README.md

 🤝 Contributions
 We welcome contributions!
 Whether it's improving model performance, adding visualizations, or cleaning the data pipeline:

-Fork the repo

-Create a feature branch

-Submit a pull request

 ### Note
 This project is a snip of a larger accademic project including data processing , description Analysis , features selection and many details .
 Feel free to contact for the whole project.